ksator/junos_monitoring_with_prometheus/README.md

 # About this repository

 jtimon can collect openconfig telemetry from Junos devices
-it can also exports telemetry data received from Junos devices to Prometheus.
+it can also export the telemetry data received from Junos devices to Prometheus.
 The default export port is 8090, it is configurable.

 We will use jtimon to collect openconfig telemetry from junos devices.
 The data collected by jtimon will be exported to Prometheus